 Any change in the methodologies or the factors used to calculate fuel consumption will affect the magnitude of the difference between calculated fuel consumption at national level and sales figures from DUKES and so, in turn, it will affect the disparity between the DA $\rm CO_2$ emissions from the constrained and unconstrained approaches.
-The disparity has been changed across the 1990 - 2007 time series.
-Calculated petrol consumption in 1990 is 7% lower than petrol sales; in 2007, it is 5% lower.
-Calculated diesel consumption in 1990 is 1% higher than diesel sales; in 2007, it is 7% higher.
+The disparity has been changed across the 1990 - 2008 time series.
+At UK level, the calculated petrol consumption in 1990 is less than 0.1% different from petrol sales; in 2008, it is 5% lower.
+Calculated diesel consumption in 1990 is 1% lower than diesel sales; in 2008, it is 2% higher.

-The trend in road transport CO_2 emissions for each DA and the UK calculated by the constrained and unconstrained methods across the time series is shown in Table A1.4.5 and Figure A1.4.1.
+The trend in road transport CO2 emissions for each DA and the UK calculated by the constrained and unconstrained methods across the time series is shown in Table A1.4.6 and Figure A1.4.1.
 Note that in the table, figures labelled "vkm" refer to the unconstrained method; figures labelled "Fuel sales" refer to the constrained method.